-Manufacturers of diesel engines today are constantly struggling to maintain the stringent emission standards imposed by government regulations and at the same time, produce a reliable product.
+Manufacturers of diesel motors today are constantly struggling to maintain the stringent emission standards imposed by government regulations and at the same time, produce a reliable product.

-Recent changes within the industry have triggered the purchase of diesel motor manufacturers, by the manufacturers of big rig trucks.
+Recent changes within the industry have triggered the purchase of diesel motor manufacturers, by big rig manufacturers.

 With the exception of Cummins, all other engine makers are owned or partly-owned by truck manufacturers.

-To keep their costs sharpened, the truck manufacturers limit the choice of engines available in their trucks, so the diesel engines available in big trucks is much more limited than in past years.... definitely not a good thing for the buyer.
+To keep their costs sharpened, the truck manufacturers limit the choice of motors available in their products, so the motors available in big trucks is much more limited than in past years.
+Definitely not a good thing for the buyer.

 For example, if you were to order a Peterbilt with a Detroit engine, the build time would often be delayed, due to the wait time for the production and delivery of the engine.
 Not so now.

-Volvo Diesel -- Volvo makes their own engines and they’re also available in.
+- Volvo Diesel — Volvo makes their own engines.

-Paccar Engines-- Paccar now manufacturers motors for their own trucks (Peterbilts and Kenworths).
-Petes and Kenworths can also be ordered with a Cummins engine.
+- Paccar Engines — Paccar now manufacturers motors for their own trucks (Peterbilt and Kenworth).
+Petes and Kenworth trucks can also be ordered with a Cummins engine.
 Paccar trucks are the only big trucks with a choice of engine.

-Caterpillar Engines -- Caterpillar no longer manufactures a heavy truck engine, although Cat parts are still available.
+- Caterpillar Engines — Caterpillar no longer manufacturers a heavy truck engine, although Cat parts are still available.
 They chose to bow out of the market after struglling to produce a reliable motor that met the tough emission standards and regulations.
 What a shame that it’s no longer an option to order a truck with a Caterpillar motor.

-Motor Problems --Diesel engine troubleshooting issues are best handled in a dealership’s shop because today’s motors are completely computerized.
+- Motor Problems — Diesel engine troubleshooting issues are best handled in a dealership’s shop because today’s new motors are completely computerized.
 However, there are some things that the trucker can watch for or do to help prevent unnecessary breakdowns and extra costs.

-Picking the Best -- Choosing the best engine for the specific work the truck will be doing, is one of the most important decisions you’ll be faced with when spec’ing or buying a truck.
+- Picking the Best — Choosing the best engine for the specific work the vehicle will be doing is one of the most important decisions you’ll be faced with when spec’ing your truck.

-Biodiesel Fuel -- With diesel fuel prices being the biggest expense for truckers, the trucking industry struggles for alternatives to traditional diesel.
+- Biodiesel Fuel — With diesel fuel prices being the biggest expense for trucker, the trucking industry struggles for alternatives to traditional diesel.
 Although not a completely practical or safe alternative yet, biodiesel is an alternative that some folks are considering.